tknight0000/connect/README.md

 # How To Play

--	Open the `connect.html` file in your web browser
+-	Open the `connect.html` file in your web browser from a website or a local web server
 	-	Start clicking on the gameboard!
 -	To modify game settings just click `Settings`
 	-	Skill is ranged between `1` and `5`